nestybox/sysbox-ee/docs/user-guide/security.md

 ### Auto userns ID mapping

-When the high-level container runtime does not specify the user-namespace for a container, Sysbox automatically enables it and allocates user-ID mappings for the container.
+When the container manager does not specify the user-namespace for a container, Sysbox automatically enables it and allocates user-ID mappings for the container.